A gentle introduction#

 you map a function on blocks of the xarray object (including Datasets!).

-At compute time, your function will receive an xarray object with concrete (computed) values along with appropriate metadata.
+At compute time, your function will receive a chunk of an xarray object with concrete (computed) values along with appropriate metadata.
 This function should return an xarray object.

 Setup#